trufnetwork/node/docs/mcp-server.md

 ```

 2. **Follow the prompts to configure:**

-   - Database connection details (default: localhost:5432/kwild), just use the default if you didn't custom anything.
+   - Database connection details (default: localhost:5432/kwild), just use the default if you didn't customize anything.

 3. **Restart Claude Desktop**